zeroecco/boundless/contracts/scripts/README.md

 > [!NOTE]
 > Fireblocks only supports RSA for API request signing.
 > `FIREBLOCKS_API_PRIVATE_KEY_PATH` can be the key itself, rather than a path.

-> [!NOTE]
-> When this guide says "public key", it's equivalent to "address".

 ```bash
 export FIREBLOCKS_API_KEY="..."